kursaha/docs/engageDataDrive/howtos/user-journeys-internal.md

 ---
-label: How Eventflow works ?
+label: How User Journeys work ?
 icon: light-bulb

 ---

-## Eventflows with Temporal
+## User Journeys with Temporal

 !!!
 :bulb: Eventflow uses Temporal to trigger custom notifications to customers based on certain user actions, such as making a purchase.